MarsBased/handbook/sections/development.md

 - Weekly report
 - Weekly meeting with the client
+- Weekly internal meeting
-- Software development process' rituals
+- Agile development rituals

 ###  2.1. <a name='Weeklyreport'></a>Weekly report